Openscapes/kyber/README.md

         cohort_id = "2022-nasa-champions",
         call_number = 3)

-Then follow notes in https://github.com/Openscapes/kyber/issues/9
+Then, to move this to a Google Doc and fine-tune formatting, follow notes in https://github.com/Openscapes/kyber/issues/9